 For some mild exercise:

-- Birth ball offers the needed balance, improves posture and exercises your tummy muscles.
+- Birth ball offers the necessary balance, aids in posture improvement, and exercises your abdominal muscles.
 It gives the required support to bear the pregnancy weight.

 - Rock your pelvis sideways and back and forth while sitting on the ball (pelvic tilts).
-Pull your tummy inside and try curving your lower back gently.
+Hold your core tight, tilt your pelvis back slightly and try curving your lower back gently at the same time.
 Repeat to strengthen your uterus and lower back.
-You should not involve your shoulders when doing this, and movement should start from the waist and below.
+You should not involve your shoulders when doing a lower back stretch, and movement should start from the waist and below.

 - Rotate your hips clockwise and anti-clockwise while sitting on the ball.